This is the comprehensive list of our services

 In this intensive OCD group, led by Tammy Van Linter, a graduate of the Behavioral Therapy Training Institute of the International OCD Foundation, participants will have an opportunity to share their difficulties with OCD, Psycho education about OCD.
 Participants will also engage in cognitive-behavioral therapy/exposure and response prevention in a supportive environment.
 Doing exposure and response prevention with the encouragement of others who also suffer from OCD can help increase motivation and enhance results.

-CBT Group Obsessive Compulsive Disorder includes ERP work.
+2x monthly CBT Group Obsessive Compulsive Disorder includes ERP work.

 Intensive Outpatient Therapy

-This Treatment is a primary treatment program that is advised by the clinical and medical assessment in some circumstances especially when individuals are in need of a structured setting in which to work towards overcoming symptoms of Obsessive Compulsive Disorder.
+This Treatment is a primary treatment program that is advised by the clinical and medical assessment in some circumstances especially when individuals are in need of a structured setting in which to work towards overcoming symptoms of Obsessive-Compulsive Disorder.

-Prior to engaging in any form on treatment, individuals must first partake in a thorough psychosocial assessment.
+Prior to engaging in any form of treatment, individuals must first partake in a thorough psychosocial assessment.
 During these assessments, an individual’s history is reviewed, including presenting symptoms and the way in which those symptoms have impacted his or her ability to function on a daily basis.

 Intensive Outpatient Therapy will allow you regain your personal life and mend your important family ties right away, when you live at home and participate in intensive outpatient treatment, you will be able to establish a foundation for long term recovery support in your local community right from the start of your treatment, instead of waiting until you return from living away in a residential setting.